 Hot flashes are not dangerous in themselves but may signal an underlying condition.
 Treating the underlying condition will help reduce the hot flashes.

 If the hot flashes are related to early menopause or an endocrine condition such as POI, doctors will focus on relieving the symptoms and making the hot flashes easier to manage.
-The National Institute on Aging (NIA) suggest that making the following lifestyle changes might help:
+The

 - Avoiding triggers: Sometimes, people experiencing menopause notice that caffeine, alcohol, and spicy foods can make their hot flashes worse or trigger them.

 - Reducing stress: Stress can worsen hot flashes.
 In some people, it even causes hot flashes unrelated to perimenopause.
 Mindfulness, cognitive behavioral therapy, and deep breathing exercises may help.
 Early research suggests that yoga and tai chi may also reduce menopause symptoms.

 - Maintaining a healthy weight: People with a higher body mass index tend to experience more frequent or severe hot flashes during menopause.